 LFCA recommends either a Level 2 or Level 3 charger depending upon your specific need.
-While we are agnostic in the brand or type of charger we give out, we do
+While we are agnostic in the brand or type of charger we give out, we generally

 Can I get more than one charger?

-  Yes.
-LFCA will provide the first charger for free.
-LFCA can provide additional chargers at-cost in exchange for a tax-deductible donation back to our organization.
+Yes!
+LFCA will provide the first charger for free, and can provide additional chargers at-cost in exchange for a tax-deductible donation back to our organization.

 How do I install my EV Charger?

 LFCA works with a network of qualified electricians who can provide you with a quote for installation.
 We can help plan your charging project to minimize installation cost and walk you through the process at your site.

 How much does a Level 2 EV charging station cost to operate?

 One 30 amp EV charger costs less than $2.00 a day in electricity for 8 to 12 hours of operation.
 Many heavily-used public level 2 stations owners often report paying less than $200/year in electricity.

 In addition, many public charging stations are free, including Salt Lake City’s.